 Online gambling is illegal in many Asian countries, but that hasn’t stopped players from bypassing gambling laws easily.
 Our top-rated esports betting sites are perfectly legal options for Asian players who are looking to place bets.

 There are many bookies that accept Asian players.
 However, not all of them are up to standard.
-If you are looking for a safe and trusted sportsbook, you’ll find one in our list of recommended sites for esports bettors in Asia.
+If you are looking for a safe and trusted sportsbook, you’ll find one in our list of recommended sites for esports bettors in India.

 Mobile esports games aren’t just a trend of recent years - it appears that they are here to stay.
 Hearthstone, a digital card game, can be played on mobile, and so can Fortnite and PUBG.
 There are also several mobile-only video games that have quickly burst onto the esports scene including Clash Royale, Honor of Kings, Arena of Valor, Vainglory and more.